tanvinaxane/testingECR/README.md

 # kubernetes-deploy-tutorial
-This code is made for my youtube channel and corresponding to video given below.
+This code is made for my youtube channel and corresponding to video given below

 <p align="center">